 President and CEO, San Diego Humane Society

-Gary Weitzman joined the San Diego Humane Society as its president and CEO in 2012.
-A licensed veterinarian with more than 25 years of animal welfare experience, he is a collaborator committed to finding solutions that benefit animals and people.
-A significant focus for the San Diego Humane Society is a movement called “Getting to Zero” which involves a comprehensive plan to save the life of every healthy and treatable animal in San Diego Animal Welfare Coalition shelters.
+Gary Weitzman joined San Diego Humane Society as the president and CEO in 2012.
+He’s a licensed veterinarian with decades of animal welfare experience.
+A significant focus for San Diego Humane Society is a movement called “Getting to Zero” which succeeded in ending euthanasia of all healthy and treatable animals in San Diego County.

-Prior to joining San Diego Humane Society, Weitzman served as president of the Washington Animal Rescue League.
-He led the large, urban, shelter through a period of unprecedented growth and established its national reputation as a resource for disaster and puppy mill rescues and for other animal shelters.
+Prior to joining San Diego Humane Society, Weitzman served as medical director, and then president of the Washington Animal Rescue League.
+He led that urban, shelter through a period of growth and established its national reputation as a resource for disaster and puppy mill rescues.

-Weitzman served in the U.S. Air Force and owned an animal hospital in Burlingame, Calif.
-He earned a double BA in biology and English from Colby College, a master’s degree in public health from Boston University and his doctor of veterinary medicine from Tufts University.
+Weitzman served in the U.S. Air Force and owned an animal hospital in Burlingame, California.
+He earned a double BA in biology and English from Colby College, a master’s degree in international public health from Boston University and his DVM from Tufts Cummings School of Veterinary Medicine.

 He is a Certified Animal Welfare Administrator and currently serves as chair of the Board of the Society of Animal Welfare Administrators.
 He also serves on the board of Mama’s Kitchen, a San Diego nonprofit committed to providing food for people with chronic illnesses.